tinyredinc/notes/real_estate/cofund_reif_ts.md

 The Fund will be responsible for all expenses related to its operations, including fees for services provided by the General Partner.

 ## Proposed Investments

+The following vetted investment opportunities are intended to form the initial investment portfolio of the REIF:

+- Industrial Park project located near Stouffville (Appendix 1.1)
+- Residential/Commercial community project located in Lindsay (Appendix 1.2)
+- Student Residence (Condo) project located at the UTSG campus (Appendix 1.3)
+- Sheppard Plaza MCR project located near Sheppard East Station (Appendix 1.4)

+*The actual composition of the initial investment portfolio may change due to fast-paced market conditions and the amount of funds raised.